 This post contains affiliate links.
 We earn a small commission if you click through and make a purchase.
 We only share brands we truly believe in.

-The problem with diapers?
+What's the problem with diapers?

 An estimated 4.1 million tons of disposable diapers are discarded every year.
 And that’s just an estimate for the US.
 Of that, American babies under one year old generate around 1 trillion diapers a year.